timescale/docs/migrate/pg-dump-and-restore/index.md

 [`pg_restore`][pg_restore] programs.
 This works for compressed hypertables, without having to decompress data before you begin.

+For more information, consult the step-by-step guide for the source database that you will use:

+- [pg_dump/restore from TimescaleDB][from-timescaledb]
+- [pg_dump/restore from PostgreSQL][from-postgres]

 If you're planning on migrating to Timescale, there are a few limitations that you must be aware of: